Ministerial Disclosure (Fixed Penalty Notices) Bill

 Overview

-This bill mandates that UK government ministers publicly disclose any fixed penalty notices (FPNs) issued to them.
-The aim is to increase transparency and accountability within the government.
+This bill mandates that all UK government ministers must publicly disclose any fixed penalty notices (FPNs) issued to them.
+The aim is to increase transparency and accountability within government.

 Description

-The Ministerial Disclosure (Fixed Penalty Notices) Bill requires all Ministers of the Crown to present any received FPNs to Parliament as quickly as reasonably possible.
-A "fixed penalty notice," as defined in the bill, is a notice allowing someone to avoid prosecution for an offense by paying a set fine.
-The bill also clarifies that "Minister of the Crown" holds the same meaning as defined in the Ministers of the Crown Act 1975.
-The bill takes effect immediately upon its passing.
+This bill requires Ministers of the Crown to present any fixed penalty notices they receive to Parliament as quickly as is reasonably possible.
+A "fixed penalty notice," as defined in the bill, is any notice allowing payment of a fixed sum in lieu of prosecution for an offence.
+The definition of "Minister of the Crown" is taken from the Ministers of the Crown Act 1975.
+The Act comes into force immediately upon its passage.

 Government Spending